 All components must be deployed within a high available architecture that can withstand at least a single node failure and respects the anti-affinity rules for the location of the services (i.e., instances of the same service must run on different nodes).

-The services can be container or VM hosted as long as they satisfy the high availability principles described above.
+The services can be containerised or VM hosted as long as they satisfy the high availability principles described above.

 The APIs for these OpenStack services are listed in section “Interfaces and APIs”.